 2. C: Most participants can treat higher order effects only through an iterative, mostly manually, application of the adjustment procedure.
 This is due to the inherent linear characteristic of the sensitivity coefficients.
 Only JSI can directly treat non linear effects through the Gauss-Newton method.

-2. D: Only JAEA treats directly through explicit inclusion in the adjustment methodology the calculational uncertainty.
+2. D: Only JAEA treats directly through explicit inclusion of the calculation uncertainty in the adjustment methodology.
 The others encompass it in the C/E uncertainty.

 2. E: In most cases the total inelastic is adjusted.
-Secondary energy distribution is adjusted depending on the capability of calculating associated sensitivity coefficients.
+Secondary energy distribution is adjusted depending on the capability ofpreparing associated covariance matrices.

 2. F: Similarly to point 2.
-E this is related to the individual participant capability of calculating associated sensitivity coefficients.
+E that is related to the individual participant capability of calculating associated sensitivity coefficients.

 2. G: All participants have some form of χ2 test.